-The Student Financial Affairs Student Employment Office is located in S-107 Criser Hall and can be contacted at (352) 392-0296 or via email at mailto:email@example.com@mail.ufl.edu.
+The Student Financial Aid and Scholarships Student Employment Office is in S-107 Criser Hall and can be contacted at (352) 392-0296 or via email at mailto:email@example.com@mail.ufl.edu.

-The Student Employment Office offers assistance to students as they seek part-time employment through various job programs.
+The Student Employment Office aids students as they seek part-time employment through various job programs.
 Employment enables students to cover part of their expenses while attending school, and studies show that work has positive effects on students’ overall academic achievements.
-Job opportunities exist for all students whether or not they are eligible for financial aid.
+Job opportunities exist for all students regardless of eligibility for financial aid.

 Students and employers generally cooperate on the hours to be worked, and most jobs allow students to arrange their schedules around their classes.
 Students are not permitted to work during scheduled classes or exams.

-OPS jobs do not require a Work Permit.
-Students can provide the hiring department a copy of their semester schedules, which are also available on ONE.UF.
-Go to “Registration,” then “My Schedule,” then Select Term, and then “Print Schedule.”
+OPS jobs do not require a FWS award.
+Students can provide the hiring department a copy of their semester schedules, which are also available on https://one.uf.edu/myschedule/https://one.uf.edu/myschedule/.

-Please note that students must be enrolled at least half time to work on campus.
+Please note that students with Federal Work Study (FWS) must be enrolled at least half time to work on campus.

-Funding for the FWS program at UF is limited, so we cannot guarantee that every eligible student will be awarded: therefore, we cannot emphasize enough the importance of completing the FAFSA each year by UF’s “On-Time” Financial Aid Application Deadline.
+Funding for the FWS program at UF is limited, so we cannot guarantee that every eligible student will be awarded: therefore, we cannot emphasize enough the importance of completing the FAFSA early each year.
 Although you must be accepted for enrollment at UF before you are considered for financial aid, you should apply for aid before being admitted.

 The following are general eligibility criteria:

-- not have defaulted on or owe a refund to any aid program; and
+- Not have defaulted on or owe a refund to any aid program.

 This program helps improve relations between the University of Florida and the Gainesville community.
 An additional benefit to the employing agencies is that it only pays 25% of the student’s earnings.
 The other 75% are funded by the Federal Work Study Program.
-Agencies interested in partnering with the University of Florida to be a designated community service agency should contact The Office for Student Financial Affairs Student Employment section at (352) 392-0296.
+Agencies interested in partnering with the University of Florida to be a designated community service agency should contact The Office of Student Financial Aid and Scholarships Student Employment section at (352) 392-0296.
 The following agencies are Federal Community Service Employers:

 Shands Legal Services

 Student OPS Employment has relocated to Human Resource Services located at 903 West University Avenue and can be contacted at (352) 392-2477 or via email at mailto:firstname.lastname@example.org@ad.ufl.edu.

-For more information go the OPS Webpage of the Human Resource Services Website.
+For more information go the http://hr.ufl.edu/working-at-uf/new-employees/temporary-employment-ops/OPS Webpage of the Human Resource Services Website.

 FWEP is a state-funded, need-based student work program, which is awarded by SFA.

-The following work programs are administered by the Career Resource Center at the Reitz Union.
-For more information, contact the Career Resource Center, First Floor Reitz Union, University of Florida, Gainesville, FL 32611.
+The following work programs are administered by the Career Connections Center at the Reitz Union.
+For more information, contact the Career Connections Center, First Floor Reitz Union, University of Florida, Gainesville, FL 32611.